 New growth Buddleja davidii New bud Buddleja davidii

 Deadhead the butterfly bush as the flowers fade to encourage new flowers.
-Cut back the faded brown flower heads to a leaf.
+Cut back the faded brown flower heads to a pair of leaves.
 After a couple of weeks, new flower buds will appear.